envoyproxy/gateway/site/content/en/latest/tasks/security/oidc.md

 `www.example.com` and the path `/`, and one with the host `foo.example.com` and the path `/`.
 Any of these HTTPRoutes can be used to match the `redirectURL` and `logoutPath`.

-By default, the ID token cookie is set to the host of the request, excluding subdomains.
-To allow the ID token cookie to be shared across subdomains and prevent users from having to log in again when switching between subdomains, the `cookieDomain` field needs to be set to the root domain.
+By default, the access token and ID token cookies are set to the host of the request, excluding subdomains.
+To allow the token cookies to be shared across subdomains and prevent users from having to log in again when switching between subdomains, the `cookieDomain` field needs to be set to the root domain.
 In this example, the root domain is `example.com`.

 {{< tabpane text=true >}}
 {{% tab header="Apply from stdin" %}}